 Boston Book Festival

 Clemson University - Richard J. Calhoun Distinguished Reader in American Literature for 2008.

-Dover Reads 2008 - Tuttle’s Red Barn - A Community Wide Reading Project for both young and old.
+Dover Reads 2008 - Tuttle’s Red Barn - A Community Wide Reading Project

 Associated Writers Program Conference, NYC:

 Simmons College -Center for the Study of Children's Literature - Lecturer